 But, let that not carry you away from the fact that Seagull S6 has a masterfully crafted construction which boosts the guitar’s playability to convey the smoothest quality and a serene sound.

 Part of what makes this a quality and a durable guitar is the material that Seagull Guitars use.
-Instead of the usual laminate spruce wood tops you find on most of the traditional guitars, Seagull S6 uses a well-built cedar top.
-It is common in the guitar-making sphere that the guitar face is one of the main factors in creating the tone of a guitar, so this well-constructed wood top is a difference maker.
+Instead of the usual laminate spruce tops, you find on most of the traditional guitars, Seagull S6 uses a well-built cedar top.
+It is common in the guitar-making sphere that the guitar face is one of the main factors in creating the tone of a guitar, so this well-constructed wood top is a difference-maker.
 Tonally, the S6 conveys a maturity far beyond its years.
 This is the cedar top for you.

 6. Fender FA-100

 Speaking of entry-level guitars for people who are just starting to learn about guitars you have to look no further than the craftsmanship products of the most affirming American manufacturer Fender.
-With a century of experience in the guitar making business, you can be assured to buy a carefully crafted guitar from this brand which never disappoints when it comes to sound quality and is very affordable.
+With a century of experience in the guitar making business, you can be assured to buy a carefully crafted guitar from Fender, because they almost never disappoint when it comes to sound quality and is very affordable.

 FA-100 has a laminated spruce top, the back & sides are made of basswood which helps the instrument maintain the affordable cost.
 You can see why Fender FA-100 is suggested by many professional guitar teachers as a first guitar, because its quality is hard to beat at this price.